Open Bible Data Home About News OET Key

 παρεκάλεσάς με

 Here the master implies that the slave begged him to be patient.
-If it would be helpful in your language, you could make that idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [you begged me to be patient]

 18:1-35 This fourth major discourse in Matthew (see study note on Matt 5:1–7:29) focuses on responses to the Messiah—acceptance by the disciples and rejection by the Jewish leaders and most of the populace.
 In light of this growing polarization, Jesus began to instruct his followers on the nature of community life.
 For a community to live according to Jesus’ standards, it must live with humility (18:1-5), sensitivity (18:6-9), compassion (18:10-14), discipline (18:15-18), and forgiveness (18:21-35).
 As with the other discourses, a concluding formula (19:1-2) bridges to the next section.